Luzhniki Stadium

-Luzhniki was the main stadium of the 1980 Olympic Games, hosting the opening and closing ceremonies, as well as some of the competitions, including the final of the football tournament.
+Luzhniki was the main stadium of the 1980 Olympic Games, hosting the opening and closing ceremonies, as well as some of the competitions, including the athletics and final of the football tournament.
 A UEFA Category 4 stadium, Luzhniki hosted the UEFA Cup final in 1999 and UEFA Champions League final in 2008.
 The stadium also hosted such events as Summer Universiade, Goodwill Games and World Athletics Championships.
 It was the main stadium of the 2018 FIFA World Cup and hosted 7 matches of the tournament, including the opening match and the final.

 In the past, its field has been used as the home ground for many years of football rivals Spartak Moscow and CSKA Moscow.
 It is currently used for some matches of the Russia national football team, as well as being used for various other sporting events and for concerts.
 Luzhniki Stadium is currently the temporary home ground of FC Torpedo Moscow.